 James Ifor Baxter Brock, Private, 267871, Royal Welsh Fusiliers.
 James was born in Tregarth in 1898, the third and youngest son of William and Annie Brock.
 His father was from Llangwm, but in his work as a teacher had taken up a post as headmaster in Tregarth, after having moved his young family to Sunnyside, Tregarth.
 James enlisted into the Royal Welsh Fusiliers alongside his brother, and was posted to France on 1 December 1915 with the 14th Battalion, Royal Welsh Fusiliers, which was attached to the 38th (Welsh) Division.
 He would have taken part in the divisions famous assault on Mametz Wood during July 1916 and during the following year took part in its capture of the Pilckem Ridge on 31 July 1917.
 On 1 September 1917 the battalion was back in the front line, near Iron Cross, when battalion HQ was hit by German artillery fire.
 There was no major damage, apart from woodwork at the entrance being set ablaze, but the dugout was evacuated for a while.
 After sometime a party of officers and men returned, but unfortunately the blaze ignited a box of grenades, bringing the dugout down.
 James was most probably the one man killed in the explosion, while three officers and seven men were wounded.
 He was 20 years old and is commemorated on the Tyne Cot Memorial, Belgium.
 His official date of death is 2 September 1917, but the battalion war diary mentions no casualties on that date, so either the diary is wrong or the official records are.
 His brother Herbert was killed some months later.
 Neither are commemorated at Llangwm, although both men are commemorated at St. Mary’s Church, Tregarth.

 John Davies, Rifleman, 48376, London Regiment.
-John was the Husband of Rhoda M. Davies, of The Shop, Hill Mountain, near Llangwm.
-He enlisted at Mountain Ash into the South Wales Borderers, with the Regimental Number 30486.
-He later transferred into the 1/28th Battalion (Artists Rifles), London Regiment, attached to the 190th Brigade, 63rd (Royal Naval) Division.
-They saw their first major action during the Second Battle of Passchendaele.
-Their next major action was at Cambrai, during the Action of Welch Ridge, and they were still in the area when the Germans launched their Spring Offensive, and fought at the Battle of St Quentin, and then the First Battle of Bapaume.
-John was killed in action during the ensuing period of instability, on 1 June 1918.
-He was 36 years old and is buried in Varennes Military Cemetery, France.
+John was born at Haverfordwest in 1882, the son of John Davies and Ann Davies.
+He trained as a monumental mason, before moving with his widowed mother to 10, Rock Street, Mountain Ash, where he ran his own business.
+John married Rhoda Margaret Brown, of The Shop, Hill Mountain on 4 March 1917.
+Rhoda was a schoolteacher at Rosemarket School.
+John had enlisted at Mountain Ash into the South Wales Borderers, with the Regimental Number 30486.
+He later transferred into the 1/28th Battalion (Artists Rifles), London Regiment, which was attached to 190 Brigade, 63rd (Royal Naval) Division.
+The division saw its first major action during the Second Battle of Passchendaele in October 1917, where heavy casualties were suffered during terrible conditions.
+The division was then transferred to the Arras sector and took place in the Battle of Cambrai, seeing especially heavy fighting during the Action of Welsh Ridge.
+The division was still in the area when the Germans launched their Spring Offensive on 21 March 1918 and took part in a gallant rear-guard action as the line was driven back by the Germans.
+The Germans then switched their attention away to the Lys Valley on 9 April and the sector held by the Royal Naval Division at the Northern edge of the Somme sector quietened down.
+John was killed in action whilst the Artist’s Rifles were holding a section of the line in Aveluy Wood on 1 June 1918.
+The 36-year-old is buried in Varennes Military Cemetery, France.
 John is not commemorated at Llangwm.

 David Harries George, Trooper, 1900, Cavalry.
 David was the son of George Protheroe George and Elizabeth Anne George, of Great Nash Farm, Haverfordwest.
 He enlisted on 16 October 1914 into the Royal Horse Guards (The Blues).
 At the outbreak of war, the Blues were stationed at Windsor, and mobilised to join the 8th Cavalry Brigade, 3rd Cavalry Division, and landed at Zeebrugge on 7 October 1914.
 David served with the Blues through the Battles of Ypres, and returned home ill at some time, probably due to the terrible conditions in the trenches.
 He died of appendicitis at the 3rd London General Hospital, Wandsworth on 8 September 1917, aged 23, and is buried in Llangwm Cemetery.